 During this time, it’s not unusual for children to complain of headaches or stomach aches, throw temper tantrums or act withdrawn and irritable.
 Your child might beg to stay home but avoiding school and socialization will only make matters worse.
 However, if anxiety lingers or symptoms persist beyond the start of school, a visit to your family’s pediatrician may be warranted.

 That being said, there’s no reason to let the start of school be stressful for your kids.
 You can follow these simple tips to help make the transition back to school much easier for your kids and you!

 No one likes change, right?
 It’s hard for all of us, including our kids.
 That’s why it’s essential to get your child back on schedule before the school year officially starts.

 Many kids, especially preteens, have grown used to sleeping in throughout the summer.
 As the school year approaches, get your son or daughter prepared for school by enforcing reasonable times for going to bed and waking up.
 This will make the transition to a normal school schedule much easier for everyone.

 Is your child having trouble sleeping as the school year approaches?
 The back to school jitters may result in sleepless nights for many kids.
 We all know that sleep is essential for a learning, energy levels and mood.
-A lack of sleep can make children more vulnerable to anxiety.
+A lack of sleep can make children more vulnerable to occasional anxiety.
 Make it a point to ensure that your child is always getting a good night’s sleep.

-Talk about Stress and Anxiety
+Talk about Stress and Anxiousness

 As the school year gets underway, it’s important to give your child plenty of space to discuss his or her feelings about a new teacher, friends, homework or whatever comes to mind.
 Remember that stress or anxiety is actually a normal response to the beginning of the school year.